Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions

 {\bf Related Results.} The two most important concepts of this paper are embeddings of $2$-complexes in $3$-space and nested plane embeddings of graphs.
 Our methods for embedding $2$-complexes is related to and based on the series of papers on this topic \cite{JC1,JC2,JC3,JC4,JC5}.
-Most previous works related to nested plane embeddings focus on the triangle case.
-This is much simpler than the general case.
-Indeed, here we will prove that a plane graph together with its set of triangles always forms a nested plane embedding.
+Some previous works related to nested plane embeddings focus on the triangle case.
 Such special types of nested plane embeddings are studied in papers \cite{nested_h,min_1,min_2}.
 The first one explores properties of graphs in relation to structural information on these nested triangles.
 The other two papers use nestedness as a tool to find an example of a minimal area straight line drawings of planar graphs.
+The term `laminar' is a general notion relating to sets, but is also used with the same meaning as our definition in terms of nested plane embeddings.
+Its usage in the context of cycles is motivated by the fact that the interiors of the faces bounded by a set of laminar cycles form a family of laminar subsets of $\mathbb{R}^2$.
+Laminar cycles play central part in the papers \cite{lamgoe,lamfio,lamasad,lamepp}.
+In \cite{lamgoe} the main problem is finding a minimum-weight set of vertices that meets all cycles in the subset.
+There the authors optimise an algorithm that they have found over laminar sets of cycles.
+In \cite{lamfio} the aim is to bound the number of odd cycle vertex packings by the number of odd cycle vertex transversal.
+A main idea in proving this is considering laminar sets of odd cycles.
+In \cite{lamasad} laminar cycles are used to count $3$-colourings of triangle-free planar graphs.
+In \cite{lamepp} laminar cycles are used to find maximal sets of laminar $3$-separators in $3$-connected planar graphs.
 In \cite{induced_packing} it was shown that if a set of nested cycles in a graph satisfies some further properties, then this graph has a packing of $k$ odd cycles if and only if $G-v$ does for some specific $v$.